 Acupuncture refers to a method of inserting thin, sterile, solid needles into specific sites on the body.
-Its myriad applications include the relief of pain and the treatment of organ dysfunction, immune disorders, and many other maladies.
-Although most think of fine needles when they hear the term, acupuncture actually incorporates an array of interventions that may be intended to augment the needle's effects, or even obviate needling altogether.
-Such interventions include electrical stimulation (ie, electroacupuncture); moxibustion, in which a smoldering herb is placed on tissue or on a needle embedded in the tissue; low level laser stimulation (laser-puncture); pressing techniques (acupressure); and injection of vitamins, saline, or other solutions into sites (aquapuncture).
+Its myriad applications span analgesia to treatment of organ dysfunction, neurologic abnormalities, myofascial restriction, immune disorders, and many other conditions.
+Although most think of needles when they hear the term, acupuncture actually incorporates an array of interventions intended to either augment the needle's effects or obviate the need for needling altogether.
+Such interventions include electrical stimulation (ie, electroacupuncture); moxibustion (in which a smoldering herb heats the acupuncture point or embedded needle); low level laser stimulation (laser-puncture); pressing techniques (acupressure); and injection of vitamins, saline, or other solutions into sites (aquapuncture).

-While the roots of Chinese medicine can be traced as far back as the Han dynasty (206 BCE to 220 CE) or earlier, the concept of a “traditional Chinese medicine” represents a relatively recent invention.
+While the roots of Chinese medicine can be traced as far back as the Han dynasty (206 BCE to 220 CE) or earlier, the field of TCM as adopted by many veterinarians is recent.
 TCM was updated and compiled by order of Chairman Mao Tse Tung in the mid-twentieth century.
-Confronted with widespread epidemics and too few Western-trained physicians, Mao sought a a revised and simplified compilation of Chinese medical theories that would aid in addressing the public health needs of an ailing and massive population in China, as well as to promote practices that were quintessentially Chinese as a matter of national pride.
-Subsequently, TCM was marketed to Western doctors.
-Cultural mixing of western metaphysics with TCM transformed acupuncture into a pseudoscientific “energy medicine” practice that disavows science and its true underlying actions of neuromodulation and connective tissue effects.
+Confronted with widespread epidemics and too few Western-trained physicians, Mao sought a a revised and simplified compilation of Chinese medical theories that would help address the public health needs of the ailing masses.
+He also eventually found it helpful to promote quintessentially Chinese approaches as a matter of national pride.
+Subsequently, he marketed TCM to Western doctors.
+An unfortunate mixing of western metaphysics with TCM transformed acupuncture into a pseudoscientific “energy medicine” practice that disavows science and its true underlying actions of neuromodulation and connective tissue effects.
 Making matters worse, TCM practitioners cling to dubious diagnostic techniques such as tongue diagnosis and pulse diagnosis.
 No research supports the validity or reliability of these techniques, even for people for whom these practices were developed.

 Mechanisms of Action